 I never would have predicted the level of deep discussion that our dinnertime inspiring quotes for kids have prompted.
 I’ve been itching to tell you about it since we begin.
 We’re talking about these inspirational quotes at the dinner table every night.
 Each of us has our own quote book where we write down the quote and its meaning.

 Can I just tell you how wonderful this is?
-Not only are these quotes becoming touchstones for our daily lives, it’s a great way for Jeff and I to share gems of parenting wisdom.
+Not only are these quotes becoming touchstones for our daily lives, but it’s also a great way for Jeff and me to share gems of parenting wisdom.
 Which we get from time to time. . . 🙂

 Inspiring Quotes for Kids Family Activity